PARAMEDIC COURSE

 Admission Requirements

-To be considered for acceptance into the HVA EMS Education paramedic program, prospective students must:
+To be considered for acceptance into the HVA EMS Education paramedic program, before the first day of class prospective students must:

 • Possess a valid Michigan EMT license or NREMT certification